Baltic University Programme: BUP Logotype and BUP history

 During 2018 an update to the BUP logotype was made.
 This was done to better explain the BUP history and future aim.
 The logotype shows a satellite in the middle, reflecting on the innovative way of teaching and networking.
 In the 1990s the BUP set up satellite TV arrangements, which was very novel at the time.

 The use of satellite TV allowed for a much broader participation and student involvement.
 The first satellite TV broadcast was staged in October 1991.
 It had documentaries from many of the countries in the Baltic Sea Region and with several researcher present in the broadcast.
 In the following year, several such broadcasts were performed enabling discussions between universities in the network.
 After a few years, the broadcast were made not only from Sweden and Uppsala but from all countries around the Baltic Sea, from Visby, Åbo/Turku, and St Petersburg, to Gdansk and Berlin, and there were as well space bridges.
 By the late 1990s, the internet had been developed and started to replace Satellite TV.
 Discussion between student groups were made using this new channel for interaction instead.

 The history of involving people that were far apart from each other, is something the BUP have chosen to honour in the logotype.
 The satellite in the middle is a reflection of connecting and enlightening the people in the Baltic Sea Region.

+In February 2022, the BUP stopped all collaboration with universities in Russia and Belarus as a consequence of Russia's full-scale invasion of Ukraine.